Lior157/ComGraphRec/README.md

+# RS-project:
-# RS-project: Communities and Graph Neural Network for Social Recommendations
+Social Recommendations: Communities and Graph Neural Network for Social Recommendations

 This implementation is part of a project in Recommender System course.